abhishekvp/theBoundingBoxTool/README.md

 # theBoundingBoxTool
-An easy to use tool to edit and visualize a bounding box with its coordinates.
+An easy to use tool to draw, edit and visualize a bounding box with its coordinates.